A woman with short, curly dark hair smiling outdoors in front of a blurred green leafy background, wearing a blue top and rust-colored cardigan.

 Why start therapy?

-It takes a lot of courage to admit that something isn’t working, and that it’s time to change how you’re approaching life.
+It takes a lot of courage to admit that something isn’t working; that it’s time to change how you’re approaching life.

 Maybe you’ve been struggling with racing thoughts, a creeping sense of dread, or worries that you just can’t shake.
 Maybe your relationships aren’t feeling as solid as they once did, or you’re wanting to tackle some old family habits that you don’t want to recreate.

-Or maybe you’re just feeling lost in the fog, wanting to find your way out.
+Or maybe you’re just feeling lost in the fog and confused, wanting to find your way out.

-This is an opportunity for you to get curious about your life and about how to incorporate more gentleness into how you interact with yourself, in order shift patterns where you might otherwise feel stuck.
+This is an opportunity for you to get curious about your life and about how to incorporate more tenderness and curiosity into how you interact with yourself.
+Through this, you can shift patterns out of the “stuckness.”

 My specialties